scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 ***Overview of Guide***

-In this guide, I will deply the AWS Database Migration Service to migrate an EC2-hosted Postgres source database (or on-prem) to RDS Postgres target database.
+In this guide, I will deploy AWS Database Migration Service pipeline to migrate an EC2-hosted Postgres source database (or on-prem) to RDS Postgres target database.
 I will be working with a Postgres 12 DB so the commands and settings will reflect that.
 Please ensure that the commands are updated to reflect your version of Postgres.

-This guide assumes a non-production Postgres workload data running in a non-production AWS environment.
-If you are working in a production environment, please follow best practices for cloud security as well any compliance requirements.
-To simplify the guide and keep it to a magable size, workloads are provisioned with public endpoints,  no encryption, and using basic authintication.
+This guide assumes a non-production Postgres workload and data running in a non-production AWS environment.
+If you are working in a production environment, please follow best practices for cloud security and compliance.
+To simplify the guide and keep it to a managable size, workloads are provisioned with public endpoints, no encryption, and using basic authintication schemes.

 ***Guide Outline***